IN-CORE/incore-docs/manual/source/faq.md

 - *Can I create and use my own earthquakes?
 I used an earthquake from hazard service for my analysis but I need different intensities.
-Do I need to upload simulated earthquakes to hazard service and then use it?
+Do I need to upload simulated earthquakes to hazard service and then use it?*

-    Yes, you can define your own earthquake by creating the (hazard) json file through [pyIncore](https://github.com/IN-CORE/pyincore/blob/master/tests/test_hazardservice.py#L122), similar to the one provided in the [example](https://github.com/IN-CORE/pyincore/blob/master/tests/eq-model.json).
+    Earthquakes and other hazards can be defined in various ways, there are data based earthquakes that actually require user to provide the shapefiles in order to create an earthquake or tehre are simulated earthquakes.
+Yes, you can define your own simulated earthquake by creating the (hazard) json file through [pyIncore](https://github.com/IN-CORE/pyincore/blob/master/tests/test_hazardservice.py#L122), similar to the one provided in the [example](https://github.com/IN-CORE/pyincore/blob/master/tests/eq-model.json).
     Currently you either run that pyincore method do need to upload your file to hazard service.
 For additional information see IN-CORE [wiki]((https://opensource.ncsa.illinois.edu/confluence/display/INCORE1/questions/160860190/answers/160863042?flashId=-1769862417)) page.